How to build a FatJar using Maven?

 Maven provides other plugins using which we can generate the jar with all its dependencies which is usually called FatJar, which is used as an executable Jar file.

-These Fat Jars are mostly useful to build executable jar file, for suppose, if we are developing a microservice, if we don’t create fat jar file, we need to all its dependencies in one folder, add this folder to the classpath, and start the microservice, for each time we need to do these steps in manually, but if we generate the fat jar as it includes all its dependencies, not needed to add to the classpath, we can directly run the command to start the microservices.
-The same will be applicable for docker images, as we can pass the single command to start the docker container.
+These Fat Jars are particularly useful when building executable jar files.
+For instance, if we are developing a microservice, and we don't create a fat jar file, we would need to gather all its dependencies in one folder, add this folder to the classpath, and manually start the microservice each time.
+However, by generating a fat jar that includes all its dependencies, there's no need to add anything to the classpath.
+We can simply run a command to start the microservice directly.
+The same principle applies when working with Docker images, as we can pass a single command to start the Docker container.
+This streamlined process is one of the many advantages when you Outsource Java development to experts who can efficiently manage these tasks.

 Maven provides different ways to generate the Fat jar: